informatics-isi-edu/ermrest/docs/api-doc/model/rest.md

 The input _table representation_ is as for table creation via the POST request.
 Instead of creating a new table, the existing table with _table name_ as specified in the URL is altered to match the input representation.
 Each of these fields, if present, will be processed as a target configuration for that aspect of the table definition:

-- `schema_name`: an existing schema name to support moving from _schema name_ to _destination table name_
+- `schema_name`: an existing schema name to support moving from _schema name_ to _destination schema name_
 - `table_name`: a new name to support renaming from _table name_ to _new table name_
 - `comment`: a new comment string
 - `annotations`: a replacement annotation map
 - `acls`: a replacement ACL set
 - `acl_bindings`: a replacement ACL bindings set

-Other table fields are immutable through this interface, and any input fields will be ignored.
+Other table fields are immutable through this interface, and such input fields will be ignored.

 Absence of a named field indicates that the existing state for that aspect of the definition should be retained without change.
 For example, an input to rename a table and set a comment would look like: